 - The Puffin In Bloom Collection

 - Listen and Learn, Spanish Words – Now this isn’t your traditional book.
-This book comes with cards that fit into a flap and when you push the picture the books says the word in Spanish.
-My girls are going to love this and its going to be such a huge help for me as we jump into learning spanish this year.
+This book comes with cards that fit into a flap and when you push the picture the books say the word in Spanish.
+My girls are going to love this and it’s going to be such a huge help for me as we jump into learning Spanish this year.

 - A poem for every night of the year – My girls love poetry and I love reading it.
 What a great way to end your day with a poem from this beautiful book.

 - What Do You Do With An Idea – I would love this book for my little budding entrepreneurs.
 This book has won all kinds of awards for its unique story and encouraging message.